 Transport yourself to sunny Greece!
 One of the fastest ways to imagine yourself eating in Greece in a cute taverna with blue wooden chairs is to make this easy Greek chicken and potatoes.

 It’s one of the simplest every day meals in Greece.
-If you’d grown up there, something like this would have appeared on the dinner table regularly.
+If you’d grown up there, something like this would have appeared on the dinner table regularly (along with this similar Greek biftekia and potatoes!).

 But while this is an authentic Greek recipe (which is what you can proudly tell your friends when they’re tucking into it!), It doesn’t have a fancy name.
 It’s just called roasted Greek chicken and potatoes!